misken/obflowsim-mm/docs/usage.rst

 The ``create_configs.py`` module does two main things:

-* create a config file for each simulation scenario
+* creates a config file for each simulation scenario
-* generate shell scripts for running the simulation scenarios
+* generates shell scripts for running the simulation scenarios

 .. code::